“TRISOLDE - Neuroadaptive Gesamtkunstwerk: The Biocybernetic Symbiosis of Tristan and Isolde”

 Idea and science of biocybernetic symbiosis: Ilkka Kosunen, Aleksander Väljamäe

 Composers for interactive audio media: Giovanni Albini, Hans-Gunter Lock

 Video interaction: Valentin Siltsenko

-This performance is supported by: The Cultural Endowment of Estonia, Tallinn University
+This Art-Research project is supported by: The Cultural Endowment of Estonia, Tallinn University

 Presentation of project: November 29th-30th and December 1st, 2018 at 3:e Våningen Göteborg (Sweden) at festival Independance.
 The event is dedicated to the centenary of the Republic of Estonia and supported by program “Estonia100-EV100”.

 PREMIER IN TALLINN MARCH 4th, 2019 at Sakala 3 theatre

 Fine5 Dance Theatre is one of the best-known and the most influential contemporary dance companies in Estonia from 1992.
 Since 1997, the key figures of theatre are Renee Nõmmik and Tiina Ollesk.
 Tiina and Renee have won several contemporary choreography prizes at Vitebsk IFMC (1992-2010), their works have been nominated 8 times as best contemporary dance production in Estonia and in 2009 and 2015 they became laureates of the Theatre Union Prize for the Best Dance Production.
 Our artistic team for biocybernetic project are dancers-choreographers Tiina Ollesk, Renee Nõmmik and Simo Kruusement.